-The anticipated direct costs budgeted for the entire period of performance for an FY20 PCRP Heath Disparity Research Award will not exceed \$600,000 for an award under the New Investigator category or \$750,000 for an award under the Established Investigator category.
+The anticipated direct costs budgeted for the entire period of performance for an FY20 PCRP Health Disparity Research Award will not exceed \$750,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.

-Awards will be made no later than September 30, 2021.
+Awards will be made no later than September 30, 2022.
 For additional information refer to Section II.F.1, Federal Award Notices.